Biographies for Kids

 - Rosa Parks - Rosa was a civil rights activist famous for not giving up her seat on the bus.

-- Molly Pitcher - Molly took over the firing of a cannon during the Civil War when her husband was wounded.
+- Molly Pitcher - Molly took over the firing of a cannon during the Revolutionary War when her husband was wounded.

 - Sacagawea - Sacagawea assisted Lewis and Clark on their expedition west working as a guide and interpreter.